 We have all hired or worked with that nightmare accountant.
 Within the first few hours you think it’s a bad call.
 Within a week you know it is.
 They might seem to lack any true comprehension of what accounting is all about, constantly get the same things wrong, don’t know basic Dr’s and Cr’s and they spend hours going in circles on an issue asking your whole team the same questions (or even worse not asking anyone!).
-You can’t trust anything they do and someone on the team has to pretty much redo everything.
+You can’t trust anything they do and someone on the team has to rework everything.

 Our Bad Hire Calculator goes through the cost of hiring, training and ultimately managing out/firing that staff member who just doesn’t have what you need.
 In an accounting firm this, of course, is not just cash costs, but loss of production and ultimately profit, as well as chewing up time and mental energy of those trying to deal with the problem.
 We’ve started you off with an initial assessment of the costs to an accounting firm, but you can edit the costs that you think better represent the cost to YOUR firm.
 Email the results to yourself as a reminder and a talking point with your partners/directors.